fsmi/rpcd/README.md

 Automated windows are only displayed when a display is not busy with user commands.
 The windows to be shown can be started and stopped by `rpcd` automatically, based on the automation script and current variable values.

-The automation script parser is currently a work in progress and will be documented here at a later time.

 #### Automation variables
 Automation variables occupy variable space distinct from user command variables.
 They may be set via the control inputs or the configuration file.
 All spawned window processes receive the entire automation variable space in their environment.
 Variable arguments to `window`